A35-Marvin/aws-libwebsockets/lib/system/smd/README.md

 Schema: `{"trigger": "cpdcheck"}`

-### lws_system state progression
+### aws_lws_system state progression

 Class: `LWSSMDCL_SYSTEM_STATE`

-Lws system state changes are forwarded to lws_smd messages so participants not on the lws event loop directly can be aware of progress.
-Code registering a lws_system notifier callback, on the main lws loop, can synchronously veto state changes and hook proposed state changes, lws_smd events are asynchronous notifications of state changes after they were decided only... however they are available over the whole system.
+Lws system state changes are forwarded to aws_lws_smd messages so participants not on the lws event loop directly can be aware of progress.
+Code registering a aws_lws_system notifier callback, on the main lws loop, can synchronously veto state changes and hook proposed state changes, aws_lws_smd events are asynchronous notifications of state changes after they were decided only... however they are available over the whole system.